 Every protein can be described according to its primary structure, secondary structure, tertiary structure, and quaternary structure.
 In brief, primary structure is the linear chain of amino acids.
 Secondary structure is comprised of regions stabilized by hydrogen bonds between atoms in the polypeptide backbone.
 Tertiary structure is the three-dimensional shape of the protein determined by regions stabilized by interactions between the side chains.
 Quaternary structure is the association between two or more polypeptides, but not every protein has a quaternary structure.

 The secondary structure arises from the hydrogen bonds formed between atoms of the polypeptide backbone.
-The hydrogen bonds can form between the partially negative oxygen atom and the partially positive nitrogen atom.
+The hydrogen bonds form between the partially negative oxygen atom and the partially positive nitrogen atom.
+It is significant to point out that the only hydrogen bonds involved in secondary structure do not include any involving amino acid side chains.
 Most proteins have segments of their polypeptide chains that are either coiled or folded in patterns that contribute to the protein’s shape.
 Many of these coils and folds repeat so often that they have been given names.
 Two folds that are extremely common in biochemistry are the alpha-helix and the beta-pleated sheet.

 The alpha-helix is a right-handed helical coil that is held together by hydrogen bonding between every fourth amino acid.
 Many globular proteins have multiple alpha-helical portions separated by long stretches of non-helical regions.
 Some fibrous proteins, including alpha-keratin, are almost completely comprised of alpha-helices.
 Fingernails and toenails are also made up of alpha-helices.
-Transmembrane proteins contain alpha-helices due to their hydrophobic properties.
-They are stable within the cell membrane.
+Transmembrane proteins contain alpha-helices with specific hydrophobic properties allowing them to traverse membranes and be stable within the cell membrane.
 Outside the membrane, the transmembrane proteins adopt a non-helical structure and many times the alpha-helix is broken by a proline residue.

 The other common secondary structure is the beta-pleated sheet.
 In this structure, two different regions of a polypeptide chain lie side by side and are bound by hydrogen bonds.
 They make up the core of many globular proteins.
 The two types of beta-pleated sheets are parallel beta-pleated sheets and antiparallel beta-pleated sheets.
 The end of a polypeptide chain can either be the N-terminus or the C-terminus.
 The N-terminus is the end that contains the free amino group, and the C-terminus is the end that contains the free carboxyl group.
 If two beta-strands run in the same direction, then it is a parallel beta-pleated sheet, and if they run in opposing directions, then it is an antiparallel beta-pleated sheet.